Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 8. Magnetic LEGO Travel Tray + Challenge Cards

-Technically, this is kind of a craft because you have to assemble it ahead of time.
-But, it’s really an activity that you can hopefully use over and over again whether you are traveling or not.
+Technically, this is kind of a craft because you must assemble it beforehand.
+But, it’s really an activity you can hopefully use over and over again whether you are traveling or not.

-You can use any sort of container and attach magnets or use magnetic containers.
+You can use any container and attach magnets or magnetic containers.
 And I love that you can reuse cookie sheets.

 9. Simple and Fun Lego Coding Activities

-Yes, little kids can learn how to code with these LEGO themed activities!
-You can start out by using LEGO bricks, as they are accessible and perfect for teaching simple coding for kids.
+Yes, little kids can learn how to code with these LEGO-themed activities!
+You can start out by using LEGO bricks, as they are accessible and perfect for teaching simple coding to kids.

 10. How to Teach Fractions with LEGO Bricks

-This is definitely a hands-on activity where parents are using LEGO bricks to teach fractions.
+This is a hands-on activity where parents use LEGO bricks to teach fractions.
 The concept is simple: Make LEGO towers with different color bricks to show fractions (like a tower of 7 bricks: 3 are red and 4 are blue).

-Then, you can have kids build their own LEGO towers and tell you which fractions they are making.
-I like this better than the pie visual (mostly because it doesn’t leave me hungry for pie!)
+Then, you can have kids build LEGO towers and tell you which fractions they are making.
+I like this better than the pie visual (mainly because it doesn’t leave me hungry for pie!)

 11. Star Wars Lego Mosaics That Teach Kids Problem Solving

-These Star Wars LEGO mosaics help kids focus on creativity, fine motor skills, and problem solving.
-All you need is to download the LEGO printable and use your own LEGO bricks.
+These Star Wars LEGO mosaics help kids focus on creativity, fine motor skills, and problem-solving.
+You only need to download the LEGO printable and use your LEGO bricks.

 12. Preschool Busy Bag: Counting with LEGO and Play-Doh

-This is an awesome preschool LEGO activity because it’s all things you probably have around your house: LEGOs, Play-Doh, and numbers.
-If you don’t have foam numbers (like the ones pictured above), you can use puzzle pieces, stamps, or cut out numbers using card stock or cardboard.
+This is an awesome preschool LEGO activity because it’s all you probably have around your house: LEGOs, Play-Doh, and numbers.
+If you don’t have foam numbers (like the ones pictured above), you can use puzzle pieces, stamps, or cut-out numbers using card stock or cardboard.

-I love how hands-on this activity is and it’s a great way for younger kids to start understanding numbers and shapes.
+I love how hands-on this activity is.
+It’s a great way for younger kids to start understanding numbers and shapes.

 13. Awesome LEGO Reading Aids Kids Can Make